igorper/trainerjimserver/README.md

         Ctrl + a, d

-4. To close the screen, run:
+4. To reattach to a screen, run:

         screen -r